Register Online (pay with a credit card)

 Recover and Acclimatize

 Team 1 - Trainers.
-The medical people will go to hospitals to do training with Peruvian Maternal-Fetal professionals.
-We include lectures and hands on learning.
+Our medical team will go to hospitals to do training with Peruvian Maternal-Fetal professionals.
+Our "Trainers" provide lectures and hands-on learning.

 Team 2 - Humanitarians.
 The non-medical participants will have activities planned for us by our in-country team.

-We are coordinating with our in-country team the activities for today.
-It may include free time during the day and a "fireside" in the evening.
+We are coordinating with our in-country team on the activities for today.
+More details to come.

 Travel to Sicuai